YanLo/simulation_of_rotating_bodies/README.md

 # simulation of rotating bodies.

-At that moment I have released the basic version: linear oscillations.\n
+At that moment I have released the basic version: linear oscillations.

 ![](demonstration.gif)